• Skip to primary navigation

 ½ Cup Vegan Butter, ½ Cup Sugar, ⅔ Cup Light Brown Sugar

-• Add in eggs and vanilla and beat another 3 minutes.
+• Add in egg, egg yolk, and vanilla and beat another 3 minutes.

 • Turn mixer to lowest speed and slowly add in the flour mixture.
 Once it is just combined, dump in the chocolate and chopped nuts and fold together with a spatula.